fireundubh/playwithfire/kingdomcome/mods/more-perks.md

 ## Compatibility

 - Conflicts with any mod that changes `buff.xml`, `perk.xml`, `perk_buff.xml`, `perk_buff_override.xml`, or `perk2perk_exclusivity.xml`
-- Conflicts with any mod that changes English localization
+- Conflicts with any mod that changes English localization for `text_ui_soul.xml`

 ## Patch Notes